ProttoyKumar/ProttoyKumar/README.md

 <h2 align="center">👋 Hi, I'm Prottoy Kumar Prodhan Joy</h2>

 <p align="center">
 Data Analyst with an educational background in Statistics and Computer Science.
-Skilled in Python, SQL, Power BI, and Excel, I enjoy uncovering hidden patterns in data, building interactive dashboards, and translating complex analyses into actionable insights for non-technical stakeholders.
+Skilled in data analysis, statistical modeling, and data visualization, I enjoy uncovering hidden patterns in data, building interactive dashboards, and translating complex analyses into actionable insights for both technical and non-technical stakeholders.
+I also have knowledge of computer vision, particularly object detection and image classification.
+Interested in contributing to open-source projects.
 </p>

 ---